aka: Moral Of The Story

 - The Brady Bunch has this in spades.

 - One episode of Boy Meets World plays with the notion of the Aesop: Mister Feeny assigns Corey, Topanga, and Shawn a seemingly impossible task.
 After trying and failing, the Genre Savvy kids come to the conclusion that Mister Feeney was giving them a Secret Test of Character to teach them a lesson about teamwork.
 Unfortunately, they were wrong: Mister Feeney was actually trying to teach them a lesson about never giving up, and wants them to complete their seemingly impossible task, and so he sends them back out again.

 - The first episode of Community has Prof. Duncan attempting to impart one to Jeff about academic honesty.
 Jeff, however, feels strongly that community college is not the place to learn anything.
 Jeff's objection notwithstanding, many episodes end with speeches, tilted-head smiling people, happy music, and reconciliations.

 - Even though the show isn't EI-rated, all post-Episode 1 episodes of Crash And Bernstien have at least one.
 Episode 2's was to not be scared of anything, Episode 3's was that some things in life are hard, Episode 4's was to follow the rules and to tell the truth, and Episode 5's was that fitting in sometimes isn't the best thing to do.

-- Every of Full House episode ended with a sappy musical score while Bob Saget explained the moral of the story to one of the girls.
+- Every Full House episode ends with a sappy musical score while Bob Saget explains the moral of the story to one of the girls.